 Non-Magnetic Stainless Steel Housing

 Thorlabs' Adjustable Focus FC Collimators, which consist of a spring-loaded, AR-coated aspheric lens mounted inside a stainless steel cell, are designed to collimate light exiting a fiber.
 For fiber-to-fiber coupling, we recommend using our FiberPorts or a fiber launch nanopositioning stage.
 The adjustable collimators featured here are available with an FC/PC receptacle.
 Rotation of the outer barrel of the collimator leads to translation of the housed aspheric lens along the optical axis, making it possible to adjust the distance between the lens and the tip of the fiber.
+The range for this distance is listed in the tables below as "Fiber-to-Lens Distance".
 Once the desired position is reached, the adjustment can be locked into place using two 0-80 setscrews and the included 0.7 mm hex key.
-The optic can be translated by a distance equal to the "Fiber-to-Lens Distance" listed in the tables below.

 These collimators are comprised of four different focal length options (2.0 mm, 4.6 mm, 7.5 mm, or 11.0 mm), each of which is available with one of three antireflection coatings deposited on the aspheric lens surfaces.
 Please see the tables below for more information.
 All focal length lenses except for 11 mm provide dual FC/PC and FC/APC compatibility.
 In all cases, the fiber tip of the APC versions has the standard 8° wedge, leading to a 4° beam deviation from the mechanical axis of the housing.
 Each collimator can be made compatible with our SM1 (1.035"-40) threading by mounting it in an AD9.5F collimator mounting adapter.